xsojs/com/README.md

 The style sheet is implemented in fully raw JavaScript Objects.

-Generates CSS classes to be used within [React](https://react.dev/) Components.
+Generates CSS classes within [React](https://react.dev/) Components.

 ## How To Use